purcell/nix-emacs-ci/README.md

 [![Build Status](https://github.com/purcell/nix-emacs-ci/actions/workflows/test.yml/badge.svg)](https://github.com/purcell/nix-emacs-ci/actions/workflows/test.yml)
 <a href="https://www.patreon.com/sanityinc"><img alt="Support me" src="https://img.shields.io/badge/Support%20Me-%F0%9F%92%97-ff69b4.svg"></a>

-# Emacs installations for continuous integration
+# Emacs installations for continuous integration and testing

-This project aims to provide a method for Emacs Lisp authors to easily test their code against a wide variety of Emacs versions.
+This project uses Nix to provide a wide range of executables for current and past Emacs versions so Emacs Lisp authors to easily test their code.
 It is used most widely as the basis of the popular [setup-emacs GitHub Action](https://github.com/purcell/setup-emacs).

 ## Goals: